Title: | Minimalist Async Evaluation Framework for R |

 x[]

-may also be used to wait for and return the value of a mirai
+is an equivalent way to wait for and return the value of a mirai x

 .